Musical Chairs (film): Critical reception

-In a positive review, Rene Rodriguez of the Miami Herald wrote, "As the two leads, the largely unknown Bonilla and Pipes strike up the kind of easy, natural chemistry that makes you forget you're watching pure formula."
-Writing for The Village Voice, Eric Hynes remarked Seidelman shows she "still knows how to capture the chaotic magic of New York".
+In a positive review, Rene Rodriguez of the Miami Herald wrote: "As the two leads, the largely unknown Bonilla and Pipes strike up the kind of easy, natural chemistry that makes you forget you're watching pure formula".
+Writing for The Village Voice, Eric Hynes remarked that Seidelman shows that she "still knows how to capture the chaotic magic of New York".
 The script received criticisms, with The New York Times Jeanette Catsoulis bemoaning that it does not delve deeply enough into the world of wheelchair ballroom dancing.
 The Hollywood Reporter complimented the cast, saying it "has a modest charm perfectly suited to the material".

 There was some controversy over the casting of able-bodied actors in the film's lead roles.
 The director and producers hired disabled performers and dancers in some roles, including Auti Angel, a professional wheelchair dancer and star of reality TV show Push Girls.

 Awards and nominations

 Musical Chairs was nominated for a Fred & Adele Astaire Award for Outstanding Feature Film in 2012.

 On January 16, 2013, Musical Chairs was nominated for a GLAAD Award for Best Film —Limited Release.

 The film won several awards at the Massachusetts Independent Film Festival, including for Best Film, Best Actress (Leah Pipes), Best Supporting Actress (Laverne Cox), and Best Director (Susan Seidelman).